On the Dynamics of Invariant Graphs for Dissipative Twist Maps: Introduction

 Herman \cite{H33} proved that if $\|\phi\|_{C^3}$ is sufficiently small, then the invariant graph with constant-type rotation number persists, and the restricted dynamics on it are $C^1$-conjugate to a rigid rotation.
 On the other hand, for any $\tau_0 > 0$, one can construct a perturbation $\phi_0$ that remains arbitrarily small in the $C^3$ topology but destroys the invariant graph with Diophantine exponent $\tau_0$ (see \cite{H1,W}).

-Furthermore, Mather \cite{M4} showed that invariant graphs with Liouville rotation numbers can be destroyed by $C^\infty$-small perturbations.
+Furthermore, Mather \cite{M4} showed that each invariant graph with Liouville rotation number can be destroyed by $C^\infty$-small perturbations.
 Forni \cite{F} later proved that for a special subclass of frequencies (a proper subset of non-Brjuno numbers), even $C^\omega$ (real-analytic) perturbations suffice to break the invariant graph.

 For $\lambda \in (0,1)$, the system becomes dissipative.
 The unperturbed system admits a unique invariant graph, which is normally hyperbolic.
 Thus, the persistence of the invariant graph under perturbation is guaranteed by the NHIM theorem, provided the perturbation is sufficiently small in the $C^r$ topology ($r\geq 1$).
 A natural question arises: